• Oranzhevaya Zemlyanikia Tomato

 • Producing a nice amount of fruits, Dwarf Wild Spudleaf tomato is a really great tomato.
 Its potato, rugose leaf plants are about four feet tall and begin ripening their fruits about 85 ays after transplant.
 Fruits are between 5-10 ounces, delicious and well balanced.
 Perfect for sandwiches, fresh salsa, garnishing, cooking and drying.
 Great for container growing!

-• Green Doctors Tomato
+• Khlebosolyne Tomato

 $2.50$3.50